NFL's Michael Bennett Says Las Vegas Cop Threatened To Shoot Him In The Head

 Bennett says he felt helpless, lying handcuffed on the ground "facing the real-life threat of being killed."

-"All I could think of was 'I'm going to die for no other reason than I am black and my skin color is somehow a threat,'" he writes.
+"All I could think of was 'I'm going to die for no other reason than I am black and my skin color is somehow a threat,' " he writes.

 He says they loaded him into the back of a police car, where he sat "until they apparently realized I was not a thug, a common criminal or ordinary black man but Michael Bennett a famous professional football player."

-Note: Editor's note: This story contains language that some might find offensive.